N-Wouda/PL-Hourly-Heuristic/README.md

 from [the data repository](https://doi.org/10.34894/E2L6WC) (download the file `first revision.zip`).

+Finally, analysis notebooks are available in `/notebooks`.
+These notebooks reproduce the results from the paper.

 ## Analysis

 The analysis tool is available in `src/analyse.py`.
 It can be used to analyse